pvpxan/PvPXanUtilities/README.md

 * See https://github.com/pvpxan/MVVMTemplate for example code of how to use this framework.
 * Creation of a ViewModel should be done by extending your class with `ViewModelBase`.
 * The `RelayCommand` Class is used for tieing your business logic to a bound `ICommand`.

-# MessageBoxEnhanced
-* Customizable replacement for the standard C# MessageBox with more options for buttons and dialog results.
-* __NOTE:__
-  * Using this on application launch BEFORE you open another window will result in the Application class shutting down.
-  * Set `Application.Current.ShutdownMode = ShutdownMode.OnExplicitShutdown;` to get around this.
-  * Downside is you have to call an explicit shutdown or change the setting back.

 # Classes
 * `LogWriter` - The Logging classes are simple thread safe log writers with multiple options.